 2. Selma Blair

-Known for her breakout roles in the late 1990s flicks Cruel Intentions and Legally Blonde, as well as a myriad of TV and film roles since, Selma Blair has become known for her discussion of female hair loss.
+Known for her breakout roles in the late 1990s flicks Cruel Intentions and Legally Blonde, Selma Blair has also suffered hair loss.
+She later became known for her discussion of female hair loss.

-In 2011, after being photographed with visible patches in her hair, Selma discussed the changes she experienced after giving birth to her son.
-Although not spoken about as often as pregnancy and labour, postpartum hair loss is common amongst women and can affect some more than others.
+In 2011, after being photographed with visible patches in her hair, Selma openly discussed her struggles.
+Talking in depth about the changes she experienced after giving birth to her son.
+Although not spoken about as often as pregnancy and labor, postpartum hair loss is common amongst women and can affect some more than others.

-Due to the shift in hormones as oestrogen levels out, hair that bloomed during the nine months of gestation can begin to shed.
-This usually resolves as the body adjusts, but sometimes hormonal or age related thinning can be permanent.
+Due to the shift in hormones as estrogen levels out, hair that bloomed during the nine months of gestation can begin to shed.
+This usually resolves as the body adjusts, but sometimes hormonal or age-related thinning can be permanent.
 In this case, a hair transplant may be an option to discuss with your doctor.

 3. Tyra Banks